lspahija/blizzardberry/README.md

 ### [See Development Notes](#Development-Notes)

-# Use Chatbot
+# Use Agent

-See an example SaaS app with integrated chatbot at http://localhost:3000/example-saas
+See an example SaaS app with integrated agent at http://localhost:3000/example-saas

 # Deploy